-If you’ve been daydreaming about Mayan culture, coffee and chocolate, and volcano adventures, then it might be time to consider being a digital nomad in Guatemala.
+If you’ve been daydreaming about Mayan culture, coffee and chocolate farms, and volcano adventures, then it might be time to consider being a digital nomad in Guatemala.

-The digital nomad/remote work scene in Guatemala is still in its infancy, which means right now is a great time to be a nomad in Guatemala and work remotely for a couple of weeks or months.
+The digital nomad and remote work scene in Guatemala has blossomed in recent years, which means right now is a great time to be a nomad in Guatemala and work remotely for a couple of weeks or months.

-In this guide, I detail everything you need to know to make a decision about whether or not Guatemala is your next digital nomad destination.
+In this guide, I detail everything you need to know to help you decide whether or not Guatemala is your next digital nomad destination.

 The Ultimate Guide: Guatemala for Digital Nomads